Ricardosgeral/relier/README.md

 ## Usage of the *Graphical User Interface (GUI)*

-The GUI pages displayed in the touchscreen (*Nextion device*) and the way the should be use are shown next.
+The *GUI* pages displayed in the touchscreen (*Nextion device*), and the way the should be use, are shown next.

 ### *0 - Disconnected indication*
 ![page0](Nextion/320x240/page0-shutdown.png)